 According to the comprehensive Oregon Legal Needs Study completed in 2000, more than 80% of the legal needs of low to moderate income Oregonians were going unserved each year.
 Today, the figure is closer to 85%.

-This year, your donation will help legal services programs directly serve more than 20,000 low-income clients.
+We estimate that your donation will help legal services programs directly serve about 22,000 low-income clients this year.
 Legal aid stretches limited resources by providing self-help materials and pro bono programs.
-OregonLawHelp.org, legal aid’s self-help website, had more than 130,000 visitors last year, and more than 140,000 downloads of legal education materials.
+OregonLawHelp.org, legal aid’s self-help website, had more than 230,000 visitors last year.